CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/migration-guide/closed-loop-guide.rst

 Motion Profiling
 ^^^^^^^^^^^^^^^^

-The Motion Profile Executor is not supported in the current release of Phoenix Pro.
-Users can use :ref:`Motion Magic® <docs/api-reference/api-usage/device-specific/talonfx/closed-loop-requests:motion magic®>` or run a motion profile on the robot controller.
+The Motion Profile Executor is not supported in the current release of Phoenix 6.
+Users can use :ref:`Motion Magic® <docs/api-reference/device-specific/talonfx/closed-loop-requests:motion magic®>` or run a motion profile on the robot controller.